ganeti/ganeti/doc/design-memory-hotplug.rst

 QEMU/KVM provides two mechanisms for memory hotplug:

-1. **pc-dimm** — Uses discrete memory devices (DAX devices on Windows) that are hotplugged as individual DIMMs with fixed sizes.
-Requires PCI slot reservation, explicit slot assignment, and the hypervisor must persist DIMM device IDs and slot mappings for migration.
+1. **pc-dimm** — Uses discrete memory devices that are hotplugged as individual DIMMs with fixed sizes.
+Uses the memory-device framework (not PCI): each DIMM is allocated a memory slot (memslot).
+Requires explicit memslot assignment, and the hypervisor must persist DIMM device IDs and slot mappings for migration.

 2. **virtio-mem** — Uses a single sparse memory backend that exposes a configurable amount of memory to the VM.
 Memory is managed in blocks